netdata/terraform-provider-netdata/docs/resources/notification_discord_channel.md

 ### Optional

 - `channel_thread` (String) Discord channel thread name required if channel type is `forum`
+- `repeat_notification_min` (Number) The time interval for the Discord notification to be repeated.
+The interval is presented in minutes and should be between 30 and 1440, or 0 to avoid repetition, which is the default.
 - `rooms_id` (List of String) The list of room IDs to set the Discord notification.
 If the rooms list is null, the Discord notification will be applied to `All rooms`

 ### Read-Only